daun/playwright-report-summary/README.md

     # Additional details to include in the summary comment
     # Default: ''
-    additional-details: 'For more information, see our [end-to-end test readme](link)'
+    custom-info: 'For more information, see our [end-to-end test readme](link)'

     # Create a job summary comment for the workflow run
     # Default: false